 By the time Parray changed his loyalties, he had made sure he has a formidable fighting force.
 He reached out to militants operating in the adjoining villages to join him.
 Those who refused were either killed or “banished”.
 “He kidnapped their fathers, brothers, even mothers and sisters to pressurize militants to surrender and join him,” said Khan.

-But not all needed coercion to join Kuka Parray, some of them came voluntarily as they saw opportunity in new Ikhwan.
+But not all needed coercion to join Kuka Parray, some of them came voluntarily as they saw an opportunity in new Ikhwan.
 Within days, he created a dreaded force with ‘commanders’ in almost every surrounding village.

 While Kuka Parray became Supreme Commander, Rashid Billa took care of Hajin as the base Commander.
 Billa appointed his deputies almost in all surrounding villages.